madziag/LOT4STUDIES/README.md

 1. Download the ZIP folder and extract the contents.
 ONLY KEEP THE RELEASE FOLDER.
 Discard the DEVELOPMENT folder.
 2. Copy the LOT4_scripts folder from the RELEASE folder into the same local folder as where you store the CDMInstances folder as well as Level 1-3 check script folders
 3. In the folder `LOT4_scripts`, go to the script 99_path.R and change the variable Studyname(line 6) to LOT4.
 4. Now you are ready to run the (((to_run))) files.
-Each of these files runs a different analysis, as listed above.
-If you have not run the preselect script yet, do this first by running the script "to_run_preselect".
-We ask that you run this and compare this against your CDM instance tables.
-You may run the following analysis scripts on either your original data OR the preselection data.
-If you don't wish to use the subsetted preselection files, you may delete them.
-If you choose to use the subsetted files created by the preselection script, you will need to adjust your path in the 99_path.R file to find the preselect data files (otherwise R will automatically detect the original CDM files.
+Each of these files runs a different analysis.
+Run them in the order listed above.
+If you choose to use the subsetted files created by the preselection script, you will need to adjust your path in the 99_path.R file to find the preselect data files.

 Contact Romin (R.Pajouheshnia@uu.nl) if you need help with this.
-You may now run the "to_run_source_population_counts" fil Lastly, in the "to_run" files, make sure that mask = T, so that values <5 are masked.
-Currently this is implemented by converting them to 5, and labelling the output rows that were masked.

 ### Additional user inputs

-study: in the "to_run" files, select retinoid, valproate or both Excel or csv output: You can select for output data files (for export) to be either .xlsx or .csv format Subpopulation/Region analysis (BIFAP): In the study script "to_run" files, set the options: regions and subpopulations == T in the scripts
+1. study: in the "to_run" files, select retinoid, valproate or both
+2. Excel or csv output: You can select for output data files (for export) to be either .xlsx or .csv format
+3. Subpopulation/Region analysis (BIFAP): In the study script "to_run" files, set the options: regions and subpopulations == T in the scripts

 ### Uploading results to the online research environment

 After running the scripts, please upload the LOT4_scripts/g_output folder to YODA (your DAP-specific Analysis_scripts subfolder) with the following naming convention: "g_outupt_DDMMYYYY", where DDMMYYYY is the date of running the script.

 IMPORTANT: Although the scripts should suppress any values below 5, please do double check this when inspecting the results, before uploading to YODA.

 NO FILES FROM g_intermediate should be uploaded to YODA or shared.

 <!-- LICENSE -->